Music Theory & Composition

 - Music theorist John Roeder (University of British Columbia) visited on February 18-19, 2013, presenting public lectures and working with this year's doctoral seminar members.

-- Composer Carter Pann (University of Colorado, Boulder) will be in residence on February 25.
-He will offer a lecture on/demonstration of his music at 4:00 in Dohnanyi Recital Hall and that evening at 8:00 Prof. Joel Hastings will play a recital of Pann's music at 8:00 in Longmire Recital Hall.
+- Composer Carter Pann (University of Colorado, Boulder) was in residence on February 25.
+He offered a lecture on/demonstration of his music at 4:00 in Dohnanyi Recital Hall and that evening at 8:00 Prof. Joel Hastings performed a recital of Pann's music at 8:00 in Longmire Recital Hall.

 - Naturally, our faculty and students continue to be active in our national and regional societies.
 Profs.
-Clifton Callender and Nancy Rogers and ABD student Emily Swift Gertsch each presented their research at the 2012 annual Society for Music Theory meeting in New Orleans, and Profs.
+Clifton Callender, Prof. Nancy Rogers, and Emily Swift Gertsch (Ph.D.
+2013) each presented their research at the 2012 annual Society for Music Theory meeting in New Orleans, and Profs.
 Evan Jones and Joe Kraus serve on the SMT executive board.
 Prof. Matthew Shaftel was recently elected president of Music Theory Southeast and we will surely have another great showing of students and faculty at the spring meeting of that society.

 Our record for job placement continues to be outstanding.
-Three of our graduates and ABDs began new faculty positions this year.
 You can see a complete list of where our graduates teach here.
 Our recent job placements include:

-- Jennifer Smith (ABD, music theory) joined the faculty of the University of Florida this fall as Visiting Assistant Professor of Music Theory.
+Jennifer Smith (Ph.D music theory, 2012) joined the faculty of the University of Florida this past fall as Visiting Assistant Professor of Music Theory.

 - Three of our music theory faculty members won University Teaching Awards this year: Prof. Matthew Shaftel was awarded the Distinguished Teacher Award (FSU's highest prize for teaching), Michael Buchler was awarded a Graduate Teaching Award, and Nancy Rogers was awarded an Undergraduate Teaching Award.